 to be non-profit.

-1. All monies and bank deposits shall be distributed to all Historical Societies within the Painted Hills area as defined in Article II, paragraph B of these bylaws.
+1. All monies and bank deposits shall be distributed to the Historical Society of each of the Society's counties as defined in Article II, paragraph B of these bylaws.

 B of the bylaws.